2007 Nissan Titan

 With their tailgates lowered, both bed sizes can accommodate 4x8-foot sheets of building material between their wheel housings.
 Four big eyelets are bolted to the insides of the bed for tying things down.
 Like the Ford and Dodge trucks, the load height (the distance from the bed to the ground) is high on 4WD Titans, measuring approximately 37 inches to the open tailgate by our tape measure.
 On 2WD Titans the load height is about 34 inches, a big difference when loading heavy cargo.
 Higher may be better for displaying machismo, but lower is better when there's work to be done.

 Nissan's sprayed-in bedliner looks terrific.
 The anti-skid surface keeps cargo from sliding around while driving and reduces noise.
-The anti-skid surface can make it harder to slide a box out, but this seems outweighed by the upsides.
+That same anti-skid surface can also make it harder to slide a box out, but this seems outweighed by the upsides.
 It prevents scratches and rust and, unlike plastic drop-in liners, it doesn't trap moisture underneath, again reducing the chance of rust.
 It's also covered by the truck's warranty.
-The coating is applied at a $2 million facility specifically built for this purpose at Nissan's spanking-new truck factory in Mississippi.
+The coating is applied at a $2 million facility specifically built for this purpose at Nissan's modern truck factory in Mississippi.

 The available C-channel tie-down system, part of the Utility Bed Package, is designed to accommodate a variety of scenarios.
 It features C-section rails mounted in the bed: two on the floor, and one each on the side and forward walls.
 Removable cleats slide into the channels and can be positioned anywhere along its length, thus permitting customized securing of cargo.
 Sliding cargo trays, a sliding tool box and other modular storage units are available for kayaks, bikes, and other needs.
 The bed channels feature protective caps that slide on to keep out debris when they're not being used.
 It appears to be a great system.